Crustless Pumpkin Pie has all the sweetness and spice of traditional pumpkin pie filling, but is gluten free and lower in carbs, too!

 Here’s Why We Use a Water Bath!

-This is why we bake the pies in a water bath!
-I baked one of the ramekins straight on the oven rack to show you the difference, as seen below.
 Not only is the non-water bath pie totally uneven but a skin formed on top too.
 Gag!
 Take the extra 2 minutes to create a water bath – you won’t regret it.

 When you’re ready to devour, dollop the Mini Crustless Pumpkin Pies with LOTS of whipped cream.
-There’s absolutely nothing like homemade whipped cream but I went the easy route by using SoDelicious CoCoWhip whisked with a dash of cinnamon to keep the pies diary free.
-SO SO GOOD!!
-I hope you love these crustless, gluten free pumpkin pies this holiday season – enjoy!
+There’s absolutely nothing like homemade whipped cream, but SoDelicious CoCoWhip whisked with a dash of cinnamon to keep the pies diary free is a total treat too.

-More Dreamy Pumpkin Dessert Recipes
+More Dreamy Pumpkin Desserts

 Crustless Pumpkin Pie